CCD729/ccd729.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a gameplay engineer, a technical designer, a level designer, an FPS lover, a game streamer, and a current graduate student at UC Santa Cruz studying Games and Playable Media.
-I am passionate about creating fascinating experiences for players and making brilliant ideas come alive on the screen, with interest in interactive design and adaptive game AI.
-I love exploring new technologies and learning to implement creative mechanics when I make my games, and I enjoy working with teams to collaborate on many great projects on larger scales.
+Hello there!
+I'm Erwang, a gameplay engineer and technical game designer.
+As a gamer, I love FPS, roguelike and puzzle games a lot.
+While as a developer, I'm passionate about creating fascinating experiences for players and making brilliant ideas come alive on the screen.
+I love exploring new technologies and learning to implement creative mechanics, and I enjoy working with teams to share the joy while keeping the workflow healthy.

-I developed many games in different genres and scales solo or with teams.
-Our undergraduate capstone game _KANGARUMBLE_ won the Capstone Production Award and Peer Choice Award (overall excellence) at UCSC Games Showcase 2020.
+I designed and developed many games in different genres and scales solo or with teams.
+During my academic career, I had the chance to participate in projects that collaborated with _Microsoft (World's Edge)_ and _Dolby Labs_, and researches which one of them was presented at _GameSoundCon_ 2022.

-During my first term in grad school, I worked with the Microsoft dev team to develop a mod for _Age of Empires 4_.
-At the same time, I helped Professor Brian Hansen's research on audio game generation with neural network processing by creating a Unity project and connecting the project to the trained model through Open Sound Control (OSC).

-On the design side, I designed game mechanics and systems for my shooter game and the Age 4 mod.
-I also designed levels while carefully tweaking player's experiences for a _Celeste_ map and a _Portal 2_ map.
-I love participating in the design process even if I am not the official designer of the team.

-I am learning and working on a new Unreal Engine 5.1 first-person game, and I have made a prototype level!
-Unreal is a powerful engine, and I will be on this project for a while :) I look forward to joining teams in the industry as a gameplay engineer, level designer, or other positions that fit my skill set so that I can put my skills into impactful work and create entertaining experiences with everyone!
+Here is a introductory video that will help you know me better :) (WIP)

 For my portfolio and projects, please click [Here](http://ccd729.github.io/projects "CCD729's Projects")
 ======